THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 The reply_content column was removed due to 93% missing values and limited analytical relevance.

+#### Sentiment Ground Truth Construction

+Sentiment labels were derived using rule-based mapping from ratings:
+- 1–2 → Negative
+- 3 → Neutral
+- 4–5 → Positive

+These rating-derived labels serve as ground truth to evaluate whether textual review content can predict sentiment automatically.

 #### Engineered Features

 The following features were engineered during Data Preparation: